morwy/nidibot/README.md

 /backup_create [OPTIONAL:name]
 ```

 Creates backup of games server files.
-Backed up files are stored in the working folder of bot under **backup** folder.
+Backed up files are stored in the working folder of bot under **backups** folder.

 ---